 TARE wordmark

-AI Data Processing
+Model-Assisted Data Processing

-AI assistance stays subordinate to human review.
+Suggested content stays subordinate to human review.

-What AI features do
+What model-assisted features do

 • Draft structured observations